© Crown copyright 2019

 Watch out for scams!
 Be clear who you are handing money over to, and why.

-How long is the tenancy for?
+Length of tenancy.
 There is usually a fixed period of 6 or 12 months.
-If you want more security, you can ask for a longer fixed period of up to 7 years.
-Many landlords are happy to offer longer tenancies.
+If you want more security, you can ask for a longer fixed period.

+Bills.
 Check who is responsible for bills such as electricity, gas, water and council tax.
 You or the landlord?
 Usually the tenant pays for these.
+Advice on paying bills is available here.

 Fixtures and fittings.
 Check you are happy with them, as it is unlikely that you will be able to get them changed once you have moved in.

-*Smoke alarms - and carbon monoxide detectors if you have solid fuel appliances.
-Check these are provided.
+Smoke alarms – and carbon monoxide detectors.
+If you have solid fuel appliances like wood burning stoves or open fires, check carbon monoxide detectors are provided.
 If not, your landlord must install them.
 They could save your life.

 Check who your landlord is